2012 United States House of Representatives elections in Michigan: District 7

 In redistricting, the 7th district was made slightly more favorable to Republicans: McCain received less than one percentage point more of the vote in the 2008 presidential election in the newly drawn district compared to the former district.

-Republican Tim Walberg, who has represented the 7th district since January 2011 and previously served from 2007 until 2009, is running for re-election.
-Roll Call rates the race as "Likely Republican".
+Republican Tim Walberg, who had represented the 7th district since January 2011 and previously served from 2007 until 2009, ran for re-election.
+Roll Call rated the race as "Likely Republican".